alpaka-group/llama/documentation/pages/blobs.rst

 Alpaka
 ^^^^^^

+The following descriptions are for alpaka users.
+Without an understanding of alpaka they may hard to understand.

-LLAMA feature some examples using `alpaka <https://github.com/ComputationalRadiationPhysics/alpaka>`_ for the abstraction of computation parallelization.
+LLAMA features some examples using `alpaka <https://github.com/ComputationalRadiationPhysics/alpaka>`_ for the abstraction of computation parallelization.
 Alpaka has its own memory allocation functions for different memory regions (e.g. host, device and shared memory).
 Additionally there are some cuda-inherited rules which make e.g. sharing memory regions hard (e.g. no possibility to use a :cpp:`std::shared_ptr` on a GPU).

-The following descriptions are for alpaka users.
-Without an understanding of alpaka they may hard to understand.

-Alpaka buffers
-""""""""""""""

 Alpaka creates and manages memory using buffers.
 However, a pointer to the underlying storage can be obtained, which may be used for a view: